 Students will learn how communities around the world are adapting to climate change.

-- To identify people who are at risk during an extreme weather event or climate change. - To describe the ways people and communities around the world are adapting to climate change.
+- climate change. - To describe the ways people and communities around the world are adapting to climate change.

-- IWB or projector
+- · IWB or projector

 - · Guess Who sheet

 - USB presentation

 - 6 climate change stories